terraform-aviatrix-modules/terraform-aviatrix-mc-transit/README.md

 :--- | :---
 cloud | Cloud where this is deployed.
-Valid values: "AWS", "Azure", "ALI", "OCI", "GCP" region | Cloud region to deploy this VPC/VNET/VCN in cidr | What ip CIDR to use for this VPC/VNET/VCN (Not required when use_existing_vpc is true) account | The account name as known by the Aviatrix controller
+Valid values: "AWS", "Azure", "ALI", "OCI", "GCP" region | Cloud region to deploy this VPC/VNET/VCN in cidr | What ip CIDR to use for this VPC/VNET/VCN account | The account name as known by the Aviatrix controller

 The following variables are optional: